 Mail for Windows 10 doesn't support moving, hiding, or resizing the reading pane or the message list.
 You can expand or collapse the folder pane by selecting at the top of the screen.

-If you collapse the folder pane, you can create a new message by choosing the + symbol.
+If you collapse the folder pane, you can create a new message by selecting the + symbol.

 My emails take too long to arrive or I can't find older messages